Suiso Frontier

 The Suiso Frontier (すいそ ふろんてぃあ) is the world's first liquid hydrogen carrier ship.
+Built by the Kawasaki Heavy Industries, it was put into service in 2019.

 Design and construction

 The Suiso Frontier was built by Kawasaki Heavy Industries, following support by the governments of Japan and Australia.
 The ship carries liquid hydrogen, the first load of which was extracted from brown coal in Australia and carried to Kobe, Japan.
 As a prototype, she is planned to lead to a commercial liquid hydrogen sometime in the mid-2020s.

 Although the first in service, a liquid hydrogen carrier ship is not a unique design.
 Korea Shipbuilding & Offshore Engineering of South Korea and the Wilhelmsen Group of Norway both have designs for a ship of the same type, the latter being a roll-on/roll-off vessel.
 A joint design by Canada's Ballard Power Systems and Australia's Global Energy Ventures is currently developing a ship where hydrogen is transported in a compressed gas form.

 Kawasaki Heavy Industries is a member of HySTRA and, along with Iwatani, Shell, and Electric Power Development, plans to promote hydrogen as a fuel source.

-The ship carries a double shielded and double insulated 1,250 cubic-meter tank to both hold and maintain hydrogen at a temperature of -253 degrees Celsius.
-She is 116 meters long, displaced 8,000 gross tons, molded breadth of 62 feet, molded depth of 35 feet and a molded draft of 15 feet.
+The ship carries a double-shielded and double-insulated 1,250-cubic-meter tank to both hold and maintain hydrogen at a temperature of −253 °C. She is 116 meters long, displaces 8,000 gross tons, molded breadth of 62 feet, molded depth of 35 feet and a molded draft of 15 feet.
 Its diesel-electric propulsion provides a top speed of 13 knots maintained by a crew of 25.

 The hydrogen's production plan quickly drew criticism for its management of the carbon dioxide that will be created as a byproduct.